stonemjs/docs/src/docs/essentials/cookies.md

 ### Cookie Class

 The `Cookie` class represents a single cookie instance.
-You usually won’t need to create `Cookie` objects manually — Stone.js handles that for you — but it’s good to know how they behave.
+You usually won’t need to create `Cookie` objects manually, Stone.js handles that for you, but it’s good to know how they behave.

 | Method                                 | Description                                                                           |
 | :------------------------------------- | :------------------------------------------------------------------------------------ |